 "The STAR team was very professional and had high impact.
 They looked at the effect of digital food aggregator’s across a number of our important markets.
 They took a very thoughtful approach that yielded important insights that will prove useful to our franchisees." — Richard E. Allison, President, Domino’s International

-"In probably the most technically involved project in my five years as a faculty advisory, the STAR team, for one of the largest medical device companies in the world, provided clear recommendations in the emerging and complex area of big data utilization.
-With a corporate partner in Denver, and team members in four states plus Canada, the team provided a detailed analysis of big data in operating rooms which enabled the sponsor to advance their business." — William Kuchta, Professor of the Practice, UNC Kenan-Flagler Business School
+"In probably the most technically involved project in my five years as a faculty advisor, the STAR team, for one of the largest medical device companies in the world, provided clear recommendations in the emerging and complex area of big data utilization.
+With a corporate partner in Denver and team members in four states plus Canada, the team provided a detailed analysis of big data in operating rooms which enabled the sponsor to advance their business." — William Kuchta, Professor of the Practice, UNC Kenan-Flagler Business School

 Requirements for Corporate Partners & Students

 Qualifying as a Corporate Partner

 - Complete an application that includes describing a current situation or challenge that can benefit from a fresh perspective provided by a student consulting team

 - Provide senior executives/representatives to work with the team to ensure success; Representatives should: